raikoho/ClipMinder/README.md

 1) Copy Only: Select this option to enable text copying with predefined hotkeys.
 2) Copy and Paste: Choose this to enable automatic pasting of copied text.
 3) Redefine Keys: Customize the hotkeys for various actions including copying, clearing the clipboard, and opening the file.
+Your file - **predefined_clips.txt** aims to establish your own text for future copying.
+Set the text directly in the block (between the end and the beginning).
+It looks something like this:
+>
+---START---
+First copy = Alt+1
+---END---

+---START---
+Друге Копіювання (2)
+---END---

+---START---
+3Copy = Number 3 = Alt+3
+---END---
+<

 #### Example Hotkeys
 - Alt+1 to Alt+8: Copy corresponding text blocks.